rwcrosby/Containerization/readme.md

-# Camgian Tech Talks
+# Tech Talks

+    Note: assumes that the registry and portainer containers from SharedEnvironment are running

 ## Containers

-This talk is a follow up to the tech talk
+Containerization samples

 ### 2_cpp_minimized